From Clunkers to MTBs: A mountain bike history

 By “over”, I mean jumping the stream–at least on the way to work.
 On the way home, the different bank heights meant I needed to ride across or wade across the stream with my bike.
 And frankly, neither the rear axle nor the rear wheel on a road bike was made to handle this type of abuse, leading to routinely bent rear axles and rusted wheels, but 1-speed bikes were way too slow for a long ride.
 What to do?

 Welding was the obvious answer in this teenage brain.
 Put 24″ one-speed knobby-tire wheels on a 10-speed bike designed for 28″ road tires, which required an additional set of rim brake mounts closer to the axle.
 That part at least worked.
 But the half-planned drive-train migration from a one-speed hub back to a road-worthy 10-speed while keeping wider tires?
-Not so much.
+Two entirely different sets of brakes for different diameter tires?
+I clearly had much to learn about making bikes rugged.

 Where mountain biking really started.